Kokand

+In 1877, when the first ethnographic works were done under the new imperial Russian administration, Kokand was reported and visually depicted on their maps as Tajik inhabited oasis (C.E de Ujfalvy ("Carte Ethnographique du Ferghanah, 1877").
+The city, along with most of the eastern Fergana Valley, was included in the Uzbek Soviet Socialist Republic in the 1920s as part of national delimitation in the Soviet Union.

 Kokand is at the crossroads of the two main ancient trade routes into the Fergana Valley, one leading northwest over the mountains to Tashkent, and the other west through Khujand.
-As a result, Kokand is the main transportation junction in the Fergana Valley.
+As a result, Kokand is the main transportation hub in the Fergana Valley.

 Etymology

 The city's name is in conformity with other Central Asian cities that sport the element kand/kent/qand/jand, meaning "a city" in Sogdian as well as other Iranic languages.
 The Khwarazmian version was kath, which is still found in the name of the old city of Akhsikath/Akhsikat in the Fergana Valley of Uzbekistan.
 The prefix khu/hu is Iranic might stand "good" (as in modern Tajik khub), and would therefore translate as "good city".

 Another explanation claims a Turkic derivation, and might refer to the "tribal family group of 'Kokan' who belong to the Kongrat tribe of Uzbeks".

 History

 Early history

 The town of Kokand is one of the oldest towns in Uzbekistan and is situated in the western part of Fergana Valley.
 In the chronicles of the 10th century, the first written documents concerning town of Hukande, Havokande (old names of the town).
 In the 13th century, like most of Central Asian towns, the Mongols ruined the city.
 The town is a significant hub for trading on the Silk Route.

 Kokand has existed since at least the 10th century, under the name of Khavakand, and was frequently mentioned in traveler's accounts of the caravan route between South Asia and East Asia.
 The Han dynasty of China conquered the entire city in the 1st century BC.
 Later, the Arabs conquered the region from Tang Empire.
 The Mongols destroyed Kokand in the 13th century.